 Cutting Boards made from Brush Trees

 Traditional Thai cutting boards are made from toothed, brush trees.
-This gives the benefit of reducing phlegm in throat, so, mostly out of pure laziness, these boards became the default for weed smokers to use.
-While you are cutting on this board surface skin of board will come off and mix with weed which helps a lot when smoking.
+This gives the benefit of reducing phlegm in the throat, so, mostly out of pure laziness, these boards became the default for weed smokers to use.
+While you are cutting on this board surface skin of the board will come off and mix with weed which helps a lot when smoking.

-The wood of the brush tree is anti-inflammatory, especially helpful for coughing and phlegm after smoking.
-The worst part of smoking cannabis is the coughing after smoking.
+The wood of the brush tree is anti-inflammatory, and especially helpful for coughing and phlegm after smoking.
+The worst part of smoking cannabis is coughing after smoking.
 You cough and then sweat, and the high feeling gradually comes on after.
 With no cough, no inflammation of the throat, and therefore no bronchitis or other lingering issues.

 Mixing with Tobacco

 Thai people often also use tobacco to soften the strength of cannabis smoke.
 Previously, if you smoked and coughed and there were people nearby to hear, it may have drawn attention to what you were doing.
-Thus, mixing with tobacco was a way to keep the smoking more discreet.
+Thus, mixing with tobacco was a way to keep smoking more discreet.

 Buying Marijuana in Thailand Now

 After legalization, many shops opened all around Thailand.
-On social media, many sellers have created pages and online shops promoting cannabis to display their inventory such as OG, brick weed, hash, pipes, bongs, and other cannabis equipment etc. They use text, pictures, and videos, in an attempt to attract buyers.
+On social media, many sellers have created pages and online shops promoting cannabis to display their inventory such as OG, brick weed, hash, pipes, bongs, and other cannabis equipment, etc. They use text, pictures, and videos, in an attempt to attract buyers.
 You may find some scammers selling online, but at least now you can go to the police if you get ripped off.

 The common problem with online commerce where the received products that were ordered show up and don’t look like what was expected, is still common here.
 In this case, for cannabis, the weed can be too dry and/or smell very bad.
 You may not feel anything except for intense coughing.
 It happens a lot in the brick weed business.
 Some buyers will send you a replacement item to prevent losing a customer, but others will just ignore you.
-If some customers put up a bad reviews on the internet, word will spread very fast, so most seller want to avoid this.
+If some customers put up a bad review on the internet, word will spread very fast, so most sellers want to avoid this.
 Many other potential buyers are checking for feedback before they make a purchase.